rishavsanjay/tinymesa/README.md

 ### Android

-Android arm64 wheels target API 25 and include NIR and IR3 support.
-NAK and LLVMpipe are not included.
+Android arm64-v8a wheels target API 25 and currently ship `libtinymesa.so` with NIR + IR3/freedreno support.
+NAK is not included, and `libtinymesa_cpu.so`/LLVMpipe is not built.